 Jenny Rosen mines individual and collective memory to make work that serves both to explore meaning and as a means of being heard.
 Mold making and casting techniques form the basis of her practice, through which she fixes moments in time metaphorically and physically.
 By casting evocative objects, she seeks to capture and transform personal experience into one that is less particular and speaks to a shared, perhaps uncomfortable, human experience.

 Her current work explores the nature of intimacy through the use of waste as medium and metaphor.
-Playing with the intimate as philosophical and aesthetic abstraction, she casts waste products in porcelain from which she forms sculptures that serve to investigate the alchemical deleterious and constructive effects of intimacy on the human condition.
+Playing with the intimate as philosophical and aesthetic abstraction, she casts waste products in porcelain from which she forms sculptures that serve to investigate the alchemical deleterious and constructive effects of intimacy.